ScientificC/cmathl/README.md

 ### Math Precision

-By default, CML will use double-precision internally.
-This can be changed by predefining `CML_SINGLE_PRECISION`.
-If the macro `CML_SINGLE_PRECISION` is defined, the math constants macros will be defined with single precision and the library will use internally the math functions for float types.
-Otherwise, the math constants macros will be defined with double precision and the library will internally use the math functions for double types.
+By default, the library will have double precision for the internal definition of its functions.
+Then, this precision could be changed to the extended double precision and, at the same time, `mfloat_t` will be defined _(if possible)_ as `long double`.
+This precision can be simply extended by defining the macro `CML_LONG_DOUBLE_MATH`.

 ## Build Options